Building Small Cabin Frame Structure

 Some building suppliers offer free used sheets of tarp.

-You can also choose to use corrugated galvanized steel or plastic materials for the cabin roof, however I've been told that metals sheets are quite noisy during rain.
+You can also choose to use corrugated galvanized steel or plastic materials for the cabin roof.
+However, I've been told that metals sheets are quite noisy when it rains.
 Asphalt shingle was also cheaper.

 Painting

-Painting of the cabin is important - it's not only for the looks - it protects your small cabin against rot and decay.- Use exterior acrylic latex paint for painting SmartSide panels
+Painting of the cabin is important - not only for its appearance - but to protect your small cabin from rot and decay.- Use exterior acrylic latex paint for painting SmartSide panels

 - Use oil (alkyd) exterior paint for painting outside parts of the unprotected timber.